yeastplume/aloevera/docs/readme.md

 ## The Examples

 All Aloevera concepts and commands are explored and illustrated via a series of detailed example.
 [Samples](../samples) are also provided for each example, which contain assembly and basic code as well as a small makefile illustrating how one could potentially use Aloevera in a larger project.
+Although most of the examples are intended as learning exercises that include data directly within their code, the [final sample](ex_007.md) discusses .BIN output and workflows in which resources are loaded separately.

 ### [Example 1: Intro to Aloevera - Importing a palette](./ex_001.md)
 ### [Example 2: Intro to Imagesets - Replacing the default font](./ex_002.md)